TamtaMayank/Linux/README.md

 ---

-**Feel free to explore, use the notes, and follow along with the journey!**
+**Browse through the scripts, notes, and exercises — and feel free to use or adapt them!**
-If you're also learning Linux, let's connect and grow together. 🚀
+If you’re leveling up your Linux skills too, let’s share knowledge and grow together. 🚀